freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-conditional-logic-with-if-statements.english.md

 // Setup
 function trueOrFalse(wasThatTrue) {

-  // Only change code below this line.
+  // Only change code below this line

-  // Only change code above this line.
+  // Only change code above this line

 }